python/cpython/Doc/library/statistics.rst

 It is possible to estimate a continuous probability density function from a fixed number of discrete samples.

-The basic idea is to smooth the data with using a kernel function such as a normal distribution, triangular distribution, or uniform distribution.
+The basic idea is to smooth the data using a kernel function such as a normal distribution, triangular distribution, or uniform distribution.
 The degree of smoothing is controlled by a single parameter, ``h``, representing the variance of the kernel function.